soong-construction/dirt-rally-time-recorder/README.md

 When you import the CSV snapshot file as a spreadsheet, make sure to select UTF-8 encoding.

+If you encounter an error message talking about sockets, understand that this tool cannot run in parallel, but only in a single instance at the same time.

 In case you modified the telemetry ip or port in *hardware_settings_config.xml*, adapt ``config.yml`` to these.

 Note: Since this is still WIP, have a look at ``migrate.sql`` to find instructions how to migrate your data when updating this tool.